johnfmorton/vite-module-builder-w-ghpages-npm-template/README.md

 npm run dev
 ```

+The general workflow is that you'll have a basic HTML page that includes your module.
+You'll work on the module itself in the `lib` directory.

+Here is a overview of the files and locations.

+- Work on your module in `lib/your-module.ts` file.
 - Your demo site's HTML and assets are in the `demo` directory.
+- Demo script logic lives in `demo/assets/demo.ts`
 - Note of how the library you're working on is included in the `demo.ts` file,
   `../../lib/`
-- Edit your module in `lib/your-module.ts`
-- Demo script logic lives in `demo/assets/demo.ts`
-- Your demo site will be available at `http://localhost:8888/`
+- Your demo site will be available at `http://localhost:8888/` and will has hot module replacement so you can see your changes as you make them.

 When you are happy with a basic initial version, commit your changes to your
 local git repo: